Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The IAM role used by the 5EM tool does not have permission to subscribe to the SNS topic.
 - [x] The IAM role used by the SEM tool does not allow the SQS DeleteMessage action.

-### A city is implementing an election results reporting website that will use Amazon GoudFront The.
-Website runs on a fleet of Amazon EC2 instances behind an Application Load Balancer (ALB) in an Auto Scaling group.
+### A city is implementing an election results reporting website that will use Amazon GoudFront.
+The website runs on a fleet of Amazon EC2 instances behind an Application Load Balancer (ALB) in an Auto Scaling group.
 Election results are updated hourly and are stored as .pdf tiles in an Amazon S3 bucket.
-A Security Engineer needs to ensure that all external access to the.
-Website goes through CloudFront.
+A Security Engineer needs to ensure that all external access to the website goes through CloudFront.
 Which solution meets these requirements?

 - [ ] Create an IAM role that allows CloudFront to access the specific S3 bucket.
 Modify the S3 bucket policy to allow only the new IAM role to access its contents.
-Create an interface VPC endpoint for CloudFront to securely communicate.
-With the ALB.
+Create an interface VPC endpoint for CloudFront to securely communicate with the ALB.
 - [ ] Create an IAM role that allows CloudFront to access the specific S3 bucket.
 Modify the S3 bucket policy to allow only the new IAM role to access its contents.
-Associate the ALB with a security group that allows only incoming traffic from the CloudFront service to communicate.
-With the ALB.
+Associate the ALB with a security group that allows only incoming traffic from the CloudFront service to communicate with the ALB.
 - [x] Create an origin access identity (OAI) in CloudFront.
 Modify the S3 bucket policy to allow only the new OAI to access the bucket contents.
-Create an interface VPC endpoint for CloudFront to securely communicate.
-With the ALB.
+Create an interface VPC endpoint for CloudFront to securely communicate with the ALB.
 - [ ] Create an origin access identity (OAI) in CloudFront.
 Modify the S3 bucket policy to allow only the new OAI to access the bucket contents.
-Associate the ALB with a security group that allows only incoming traffic from the CloudFront service to communicate.
-With the ALB.
+Associate the ALB with a security group that allows only incoming traffic from the CloudFront service to communicate with the ALB.

 ### An company is using AWS Secrets Manager to store secrets that are encrypted using a CMK and are stored in the security account 111122223333.
 One of the company's production accounts.
 444455556666, must to retrieve the secret values from the security account 111122223333.
 A security engineer needs to apply a policy to the secret in the security account based on least privilege access so the production account can retrieve the secret value only.
 Which policy should the security engineer apply?